Astrea: Six-Sided Oracles: Gameplay

 When the player starts a game, they are placed at the bottom of a top-down map with branching paths, containing battles, minibosses (usually split into easy and hard, but more rewarding fights), shops and events, some random.
 At the end of each area is an area boss that grants significant rewards for victory.
 Each run ends after the third area boss unless the player has unlocked the final challenge, Astrea's Heart, in which case it continues for an extra area to face the true final boss.

 Astrea consists of six playable characters, each with a unique ability bestowed on them by their relic.
 This ability, as well as several other innate abilities, are called "Virtues".
 Their main Virtue can be used once per turn, while the others are triggered when their Corruption increases beyond a certain level, indicated by a meter with the Virtues displayed on it.
 Enemy attacks gradually corrupt the meter, while it can be purified or intentionally corrupted by the player to artificially trigger Virtues.

 Each turn in battle, the player draws a "hand" of dice from their relic and rolls both their dice and the enemy's.
-Each dice has an effect corresponding to a side.
+Each die has an effect corresponding to a side.
 There are four main types of dice, Safe, Balanced, Risky, and Epic.
 Safe dice are guaranteed not to have Corruption effects, but are weak in power.
 Balanced dice are relatively split between Purification and Corruption, and moderately powerful.
 Risky dice have low or even a single beneficial effect of immense power, and potentially crippling negative effects, a deck of which may revolve around re-rolling or manipulating dice, or blocking Corruption.
 Epic dice are entirely safe dice with very powerful beneficial effects, and are only gained rarely; they cannot be duplicated.
-An additional type of dice, Wound Hex dice, are added to the player's stockpile by enemies or negative dice effects.
+An additional type of die, Wound Hex dice, are added to the player's stockpile by enemies or negative dice effects.
 These dice are mostly Corruption, with a chance of Purification or destroying the dice.
 They disappear when the battle is over.